Key Takeaways

 Some student credit cards let you earn cash back rewards.
 When reviewing which credit card is right for you, you may want to compare these types of student credit card benefits.

 The Discover it® Student Chrome credit card allows you to earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.1 The Discover it® Student Cash Back credit card lets you earn 5% Cashback Bonus on up to $1,500 in different category purchases each quarter, when you activate.
+Plus earn unlimited 1% cash back on all other purchases.1

-Renting a house or apartment
+Rent a house or apartment

 Many rental applications require a credit check so that landlords can review the applicant’s credit history.
 Here again, student credit card use with a strong track record of repayment can help build a credit history and identify you as a responsible young adult and potential good tenant, helping to strengthen your rental application.
 When you’re ready to buy a home, a strong credit history will also be key to getting a mortgage.

-Protection against fraud or loss
+Protect against fraud or loss

 A credit card can help protect you against theft.
 If you carry cash and it’s lost or stolen, you’re unlikely to get it back.
 But if someone tries to steal your credit card or you lose the card, you’re protected against unauthorized use.

 The Credit Card Act of 2009 limits a borrower’s responsibility to $50 for unauthorized charges, according to the Federal Trade Commission.
-Plus, Discover provides $0 Fraud Liability Guarantee.
+Plus, Discover provides a $0 Fraud Liability Guarantee.
 You’re never responsible for unauthorized purchases on your Discover Card.2

 Potential drawbacks to student credit cards